 Decorating your baby’s nursery so beautifully it will become a Pinterest favorite is easier than you think.
 Plus, you don’t need a big budget or years of professional design experience.
+There’s a wide spectrum of improvements you can implement, starting with a necessary steam mop, right through to a complete overhaul.
 Here are three insanely easy DIY hacks for decorating your nursery like a pro:

 1. Choose a Forgiving Style

 Be shrewd when choosing a decor style.
 From the outset, avoid those difficult and expensive styles like Art Deco that have strict aesthetic rules and require you to purchase highly-specialized furniture, carpets, and fittings that if not paired correctly can look disorganized and amateur.
 Instead, pick a style that not only embraces a degree of roughness and mismatch, but demands it.
 Think Bohemian Chic or Modern Rustic.
 The final result will look just as professional, but is far easier to pull it off, giving you not only more wiggle room on what styles work well together, but can also save you tons of money by hunting for cheaper, second-hand pieces on eBay or local garage sales.

 Okay, so now you’ve taken the first and most important step in easily creating a professional-looking nursery.
 What’s next?

 2. Be Creative and “Steal” Your Color Scheme

 Your nursery’s color scheme is the next most important choice you are going to make.
 Get it wrong and there is no amount of crafty ideas or lovely furniture that will save it.
 Get it right and the room will be mesmerizingly gorgeous before you’ve even got the crib up!
 How can you nail this super-important color scheme without any design experience?
 Pablo Picasso has the answer, “Good artists borrow, great artists steal.”